Disaster Rehabilitation Fund

 Heifer International works with vulnerable communities in disaster-prone areas.
 We help at-risk communities prepare for and mitigate the potential impact of disasters.

-While not a disaster relief agency, in the event of a major disaster that exceeds a project community’s capacity to respond, Heifer partners with relief agencies and first-responders on the ground to support the efforts in communities where we work, with a focus on livestock and agricultural systems rehabilitation.
+While not a disaster relief agency, in the event of a major disaster that exceeds a project community’s capacity to respond, Heifer partners with relief and recovery agencies and first-responders on the ground to support the efforts in communities where we work, with a focus on livestock and agricultural systems rehabilitation.

 Our role is to provide short-term provisional support—food, water and transportation—with an emphasis on helping Heifer project participants.